 • Right to withdraw Consent: Most of the personal information we require is necessary to supply you with energy, and we don’t rely on consent to use and retain it.
 However we do rely on your consent to contact you for direct marketing and to store and/ or share your personal information for our Priority Services Register.
 You can provide or withdraw your consent for either of these situations by calling or emailing our call centre (see below) or online:

-o for direct marketing, you can log on, go to the Settings tab, then the Accounts tab, Privacy & Data, then turn on or off the direct marketing option (as desired); or
+- For direct marketing, you can log on, go to the Settings tab, then the Accounts tab, Privacy & Data, then turn on or off the direct marketing option (as desired); or

-o for the Priority Services Register, you can log on, go to the Settings tab, then the Properties tab, then change the Priority Services Register settings for each fuel and each property we supply.
+- For the Priority Services Register, you can log on, go to the Settings tab, then the Properties tab, then change the Priority Services Register settings for each fuel and each property we supply.

 We also rely on your consent to receive crash reports, if you have downloaded and use our mobile app.
 If you are not comfortable with us or those third parties receiving this information, do not consent to the crash report being sent when prompted.
 You can control whether Apple receive information about errors or crashes on your device when you first setup your device.
 You can control whether Android receives information about errors and crashes, by checking your device settings.